hashicorp/policy-library-FSBP-Policy-Set-for-AWS-Terraform/docs/policies/rds-instance-should-be-private.md

 ## Description

 This control checks whether Amazon RDS instances are publicly accessible by evaluating the PubliclyAccessible field in the instance configuration item.

+This rule is covered by the [rds-instance-should-be-private](../../policies/rds-instance-should-be-private.sentinel) policy.

 ```bash
 trace: